The Trap of Manipulative Praise

 After that, you might find it hard to refuse to take part in the judgment, even if you recognize that it’s wrong.
 After all, you don’t want to disappoint someone.

 Again, subtle manipulation is present here.

-3. “I’m sorry, you’re so kind.”People who use manipulative adoration sometimes do so with the goal that the person they have harmed will forgive them.
+3. “I’m sorry, you’re so kind.”People who use manipulative praise sometimes do so with the goal that the person they have harmed will forgive them.

 To do this, they tell you sweet things so that you feel superior to them and forgive them.
 After all, we’re only human…

-However, you need to keep your eyes wide open, because in most cases these people are not trying to recover your relationship, but rather the benefits that it brought to them.
+However, you need to keep your eyes wide open, because in most cases these people are not trying to recover your relationship, but rather the benefits that it brings to them.